mbaldessari/tripleo-specs/specs/newton/pacemaker-lightweight-architecture.rst

 Problem Description
 ===================

-The pacemaker architeture deployed currently via the pacemaker templates manages every single service on the controllers via pacemaker.
+The pacemaker architeture deployed currently via the template `puppet/manifests/overcloud_controller_pacemaker.pp` manages every single service on the controllers via pacemaker.
 This approach, while having the advantage of having a single entity managing and monitoring all services, does bring a certain complexity to it and assumes that the operaters are quite familiar with pacemaker and the management of resources with it.
 The aim is to create a new template that deploys controllers where pacemaker controls the following resources:

 * Virtual IPs + HAProxy
 * RabbitMQ